 All bids, as well as all awards and special notices, are advertised in the Illinois Higher Education Procurement Bulletin.
 This is a web-based Internet site available without charge to all potential bidders.
-Notices for upcoming Bids and Requests for Proposal appear in the Procurement Bulletin for a minimum of 14 days.
-The University has also recently begun placing entire bids on this web site, available for direct downloading by vendors.
-The web site is available 24 hours a day and also carried bid notices for the other 12 campuses of Illinois Public Education.
-The address for this web site is: www.procure.stateuniv.state.il.us/dsp_browse.cfm?browseMode=region&browseOption=inst&browseValue=NIU.
+Notices for upcoming bids and Requests for Proposal appear in the Procurement Bulletin for a minimum of 14 days.
+The University uploads bids and Request for Proposals on this website, available for direct downloading by vendors.
+The website is available 24 hours a day and also carries bid notices for the other 12 campuses of Illinois Public Education.
+The address for this website is: www.procure.stateuniv.state.il.us/dsp_browse.cfm?browseMode=inst&univ=NIU.

 The Procurement Services Department at NIU is the only department that is authorized to prepare and issue purchase order obligations for the university.

 The university's purchasing system requires a formal written purchase authorization in order to initiate a business transaction between a vendor and the university except as noted.
 Purchases may be made under the P-CARD program or under a small expenditure pre-approved procurement authorization.
 See Procurement And Payment To Suppliers Without A Purchase Order.
 Without a written purchase order prepared by the Procurement Services Department, or an order with a required contract document prepared by the Office of General Counsel Contracts Administrator, the university may not initiate payments on invoices submitted.
 The university may also not honor invoices dated prior to the issue date of the related university purchase order.

 Where a two-party signed agreement is required, no work on any such procurement should begin until all authorized parties to the contract have signed a formal written document.